sahirsharma/XR4U-Curriculum/README.md

 Welcome to **XR4U**, an open and growing repository of **freely available XR (Extended Reality) learning resources** curated for educators across all school and college levels.
 This initiative is built to empower **teachers, mentors, and institutions** by mapping immersive learning content across disciplines.

 Currently we have only some demos populated, but this is a build-in-public initiative and thus we are open to suggestions!
+(Plus this is a Work-in-Progress)

 ## 📚 Subject Index